 Resignation from All Positions.
-You agree to tender your resignation from any and all positions you occupy as an officer of the Company or of any direct or indirect subsidiary of the Company no later than December 31, 2020 by signing the resignation letter in the form of Exhibit A to this Letter Agreement and returning it to me.
+You agree to tender your resignation from any and all positions you occupy as an officer of the Company or of any direct or indirect subsidiary of the Company no later than the Termination Date by signing the resignation letter in the form of Exhibit A to this Letter Agreement and returning it to me.

 Full Agreement.
-This Letter Agreement, the Severance Plan, the Participation Letter, the SERP, the Release (as defined in the Participation Letter), the Compensation Recovery Policy and the Employee Confidentiality and Inventions Agreement, dated on or about January 26, 2016, by and between you and the Company (collectively, the Agreements) constitute the full understanding of you and the Company with respect to the Separation.
+This Letter Agreement, the Plan, the Participation Letter, the Release, the Compensation Recovery Policy, and the 2017 Employee Confidentiality and Inventions Agreement, dated September 26, 2017, by and between you and the Company (collectively, the Agreements) constitute the full understanding of you and the Company with respect to the Separation.
 Without limiting the generality of the foregoing, you expressly acknowledge and agree that except as specifically set forth in the Agreements, you are not entitled to receive any severance pay or benefits from the Company and its affiliates.

 Governing Law.
 This Letter Agreement shall be governed by and construed in accordance with the laws of the State of California, without reference to principles of conflict of laws.
-The claims procedures and dispute resolution provisions of the Severance Plan and/or the SERP, as applicable, shall apply to this Letter Agreement.
+The dispute resolution provisions of the Plan shall apply to this Letter Agreement.

 Miscellaneous.
 This Letter Agreement may be amended, modified or changed only by a written instrument executed by you and the Company.
 The captions of this Letter Agreement are not part of the provisions hereof and shall have no force or effect.
 This Letter Agreement may be executed in counterparts, each of which shall be deemed to be an original and all of which together shall constitute one and the same instrument.